defuncart/blog/_posts/2014/2014-04-22-dubstep-bassline-using-kinect-ableton.md

 title: Dubstep Bassline using Kinect + Ableton
 date: 2014-04-22 22:00:00 +02:00
 tags:
-- Max MSP
-- Max for Live
+- Max
-- ableton live
+- MaxForLive
-- dubstep
+- AbletonLive
-- kinect
+- Kinect
 ---
 Although people have been experimenting which this kinda of idea since the Kinect’s inception, it is nevertheless a very good mapping of hand gestures to musical parameters, mapping, of course, being one of the main difficulties with HCI.